Feynman Integrals and Scattering Amplitudes from Wilson Loops

 \section{Conclusions and Outlook}

 We have computed the symbol of all finite double-pentagon integrals $I_{\rm dp} (i,j,k,l)$ (with $j>i{+}1$ and $l>k{+}1$), which also amounts to all-multiplicity, Feynman-integral computation of the finite part of two-loop MHV amplitudes, and all non-adjacent $\chi_i \chi_j \chi_k \chi_l$ components of two-loop NMHV amplitudes.
-The alphabet consists of $96$ algebraic letters ($6$ for each of the $16$ square roots), and $152$ DCI rational letters, and we see not only desirable physical conditions on first two entries, but also patterns for the last one.
-There is no doubt that the symbol we present in {\bf result.nb} can be further simplified, {\it e.g.} by dividing into $16$ blocks related to each other by relabelling just as the algebraic words, as suggested by the symmetry.
-More simplifications occur for finite degenerations, {\it e.g.} two square roots remain for $I^{n=8}_{\rm dp}(1,3,5,7)$ and only one for {\it e.g.} $I^{n=8}_{\rm dp}(1,4,5,8)$.
-It would be nice to either upgrade the symbol to functions or perhaps using a bootstrap method~\cite{Henn:2018cdp}.
+The alphabet consists of $96$ algebraic letters ($6$ for each of the $16$ square roots), and $164$ rational letters, and we see not only desirable physical conditions on first two entries, but also more interesting patterns for the complete symbol.
+The compact expression \eqref{complete} with the symbol of $R$ and $M$ in the appendix deserves further investigations, which also gives a compact formula for the square-root-free symbol of two-loop NMHV components.
+It would be interesting to determine the weight-$3$ functions $R$ and $M$, which may have interesting physical meaning themselves.
+Of course it would also be nice to upgrade the symbol to weight-$4$ functions (one possibility being the bootstrap method along the line of~\cite{Henn:2018cdp}).
 Another important issue is to compute divergent integrals using certain regularization, which would allow us to compare with the remainder function computed in~\cite{CaronHuot:2011ky, CaronHuot:2011kk}.